byterubpay/byterub-site/_posts/2017-07-16-logs-for-the-Community-meeting-held-on-2017-07-16.md

 **\<rehrar>** thanks man, you do bomb
 **\<rehrar>** any others?
 **\<rehrar>** ok then!
 **\<rehrar>** 3.
-Monero slogan – final discussion of ideas
+ByteRub slogan – final discussion of ideas
 **\<rehrar>**   Two weeks ago, the community discussed several thoughts for a new slogan.
-People voiced their opinion during the meeting and on this Reddit post: https://www.reddit.com/r/MoneroCommunity/comments/6kz1ha/monero_slogan/
+People voiced their opinion during the meeting and on this Reddit post: https://www.reddit.com/r/ByteRubCommunity/comments/6kz1ha/monero_slogan/
 **\<rehrar>**  The top two submissions by votes are “Sine secretum non libertas.
 No freedom without privacy.” and “Privacy matters.
-Monero.”
+ByteRub.”
 There may be some concerns that the first slogan may be catering only to libertarians, which is only one of the target demographics.
 **\<rehrar>**  We have posted a poll here, which I would like to give everyone a moment to answer.
 It will help gauge whether people like the current options: http://www.strawpoll.me/13447047
 **\<pero>** theyre both bad
-**\<dEBRUYNE>** Wrt the second slogan, I'd like to suggest to amend it with "use", so it becomes, "Privacy matters, use Monero"
+**\<dEBRUYNE>** Wrt the second slogan, I'd like to suggest to amend it with "use", so it becomes, "Privacy matters, use ByteRub"
-**\<rbrunner>** My little contribution: a long list of all submissions: https://www.reddit.com/r/MoneroCommunity/comments/6kz1ha/monero_slogan/djz7f38/
+**\<rbrunner>** My little contribution: a long list of all submissions: https://www.reddit.com/r/ByteRubCommunity/comments/6kz1ha/monero_slogan/djz7f38/
 **\<dEBRUYNE>** I don't like it without use, it sounds a little stiff
 **\<pero>** should maybe hire a pro
 **\<pero>** instead of design-by-reddit